Best Night Markets to Visit in Malaysia

 5. Jonker Street Night Market in Melaka

-Down in historical Melaka, the most popular night market is Jonker Walk Night Market which happens on Saturday and Sundays.
+Down in historical Melaka, the most popular night market is Jonker Walk Night Market which happens on Saturdays and Sundays.

 Here, all sorts of local items, food, accessories, and souvenirs can be found.
-The beauty of this place is that it is located along the famous historical shopping street which is nicely lit at night giving this place a beautiful ambiance.
+The beauty of this place is that it is located along the famous historical shopping street, which is nicely lit at night, giving this place a beautiful ambience.

-Some sections branch off to food streets where you can try the local Melaka foods, cakes and drinks.
+Some sections branch off to food streets to try the local Melaka foods, cakes and drinks.
 Nothing from the super famous, but acceptable quality.

 Here, all sorts of local items, food, accessories, and souvenirs can be found.
-The beauty of this place is that it is located along the famous historical shopping street which is nicely lit at night giving this place a beautiful ambiance.
+The beauty of this place is that it is located along the famous historical shopping street, which is nicely lit at night, giving this place a beautiful ambience.

-Some sections branch off to food streets where you can try the local Melaka foods, cakes and drinks.
+Some sections branch off to food streets to try the local Melaka foods, cakes and drinks.
 Nothing from the super famous, but acceptable quality.

 Jonker Street Night Market